We know copper makes the best mugs for Moscow mules and serves us well as the one-cent coin, but it’s so much more than that.

 The incredibly high thermal conductivity of copper does not mean that copper retains heat.
 Rather, heat passes through the metal quite quickly, thereby dissipating heat away from the source.

 So what does that mean when it comes to your mattress?

-Well, let’s take a look at the Bear Pro mattress as an example.
-Some mattresses may weave copper filaments into the textile fibers, whereas some other mattresses, like the Bear Pro, infuse an entire layer of foam with copper.
+Well, let’s take a look at Bear’s Hybrid mattress lineup as an example.
+Some mattresses may weave copper filaments into the textile fibers, whereas other mattresses, like the Elite Hybrid and Bear Hybrid, infuse an entire layer of foam with copper.
 Either way, you’re going to see a difference in your sleeping temperature.

-In the Bear Pro, the copper-infused layer of foam is the closest one to your body.
-Given its thermal conductivity properties, the copper in this foam will absorb your body heat and whisk it away — leaving you to enjoy a cooler, more comfortable sleep all night long.
+In both the Elite Hybrid and Bear Hybrid mattresses, the copper-infused foam is also a comfort layer.
+Given its thermal conductivity properties, the copper in this layer will draw your body heat and whisk it away — helping reduce your body’s temperature for a more comfortable sleep, all night long.